CH-Earth/summa/docs/input_output/SUMMA_input.md

 <a id="simulStartEndTimes"></a>
 ###  Note on Simulation Start and End Times
 Start and end of the simulation are specified as `'YYYY-MM-DD hh:mm'`.
-Note that the strings needs to be enclosed in single quotes.
-These indicates the end of the first and last time step.
-Since the time stamps in the [forcing files](#infile_meteorological_forcing) are period-ending, SUMMA will start reading the forcing file for the time stamp that equals `simulStart`.
+Note that the strings need to be enclosed in single quotes.
+These indicate the end of the first and last time step.
+Since the time stamps in the [forcing files](#infile_meteorological_forcing) are period-ending, SUMMA will start reading the forcing file at the time stamp that equals `simStartTime`.

 <a id="tmZoneInfo"></a>
 ###  Note on tmZoneInfo
 The time zone information should be specified consistently in all the model forcing files.
 The local time for the individual model elements is calculated as `localTime = inputTime + timeOffset`, where `localTime` is the time in which local noon coincides with solar noon, `inputTime` is the time in the model forcing files, and `timeOffset` is determined according to the `tmZoneInfo` option that is selected.
-The `simulStart` and
-`simulFinsh` time stamps must be consistent with the `tmZoneInfo` option.
+The `simStartTime` and `simEndTime` time stamps must be consistent with the `tmZoneInfo` option.
 The `utcTime` option is recommended for large domain simulations (but you need to ensure that your forcing files are consistent with this option).

 Time stamps in the output files will be consistent with the `tmZoneInfo` option selected.